unicode-org/message-format-wg/guidelines/chair-group.md

 - Manage and accept WG applications.

-- Manage and organize all WG communication channels, email, mail group, boards and Github repositories
+- Manage and organize all WG communication channels, email, mail group, boards and Github repositories.

 - Prioritize, label and organize the tasks of the WG.